 Day 1-2: Discovering Kangiqsualujjuaq community

-Flight from Montréal to Kuujjuaq (2 hours).
-Then transfer from Kuujjuaq to Kangiqsualujjuaq (45–50 minute flight), where parc national Kuururjuaq staff will be waiting for you.
-A guide will escort you to your hotel for check-in before taking you on a tour of the village.
-You’ll have the chance to meet elders and get acquainted with Inuit culture, stories, and legends.
-The evening will be all yours.
+Departure from Montreal to Kuujjuaq (2 hours).
+Upon arrival, a representative from Nunavik Parks will assist you with checking your luggage for your connecting flight to Kangiqsualujjuaq (40-minute flight), where a park staff will be waiting for you.
+The employee will take you to the hotel for check-in before taking you on a tour of the village.
+You will have the chance to meet with elders and get acquainted with Inuit culture, stories, and legends.

 Day 3: Scenic flight to the Koroc River head

-You’ll fly to the Koroc River head, in the middle of the Torngats, on a 40-minute scenic flight to reach the starting point of your expedition.
+You will take off on a 30-minute scenic flight to reach the camp at the head of the Koroc River.
 You’ll follow the valley of this thousand-year-old river, traditionally used as a passageway between Labrador and Nunavik.
 The landscape will gradually change, and the mountains will become more and more imposing until you reach your drop-off point.
 You can then set off for a hike in the surrounding area and enjoy the view over the valley.

 Day 4: Hike along the valley to base camp

 You’ll set off with your gear to hike the 12 kilometres to base camp, following the valley to the foot of Mount Kauvvik (Mount D’Iberville), where you’ll settle in for the next few days.
-You will see many typical arctic geomorphological formations and some archeological sites witnessing the use of the land as an ancient path for Inuit to travel from Labrador to Nunavik.
-You’ll have plenty of time to explore the area and appreciate the sense of freedom it offers.
+You will follow small streams and walk among mountains that rise higher and higher as you approach the Kauvvik area.
+You will have plenty of time to explore the area and appreciate the sense of freedom it offers.

-Day 5: Hike to the summit for a spectacular view of the Torngat
+Day 6: Hike to the summit of Mount Kauvvik

-Depending on the weather, you will either explore the breathtaking views of the Torngat Mountains, its fjords, valleys, glaciers, falls, and lakes or start the ascension from Kauvvik base camp to the the giant Mount Kauvvik and its 1646 meters high.
+Depending on the weather, you will either explore the breathtaking views of the Torngat Mountains, or start the ascension from base camp to the the giant Mount Kauvvik and its 1,646 meters high.
 Note that some sections of the climb are more exposed and span terrain is very rocky with unstable blocks.
-As you will climb higher to the summit, the spectacular view will reveal to you the magic of the Torngats extending to the Labrador side.
-You will follow Mount Kauvvik ridge, equiped with our mountaineering equipment (harness and helmet) roped two by two with your guide to make it to the summit.
-The day you will be attempting the summit is a big day that may take around 12 hours.
+As you will climb higher to the summit, the spectacular view will reveal to you the magic of the Torngat, extending to the Labrador side.
+You will follow Mount Kauvvik ridge, equipped with our mountaineering equipment (harness and helmet) roped two by two with your guide to make it to the summit.
+The day you will be attempting the summit is a big day that may take between 12 and 15 hours.

-Day 9: Explore the village of Kuujjuaq and return voyage home
+Day 9: Explore the village of Kuujjuaq and return to Montreal

-After breakfast, Nunavik Parks staff will pick you up for airport check-in.
-You will then be taken on a tour of the village, a trip north along the Koksoak River, or an expedition to discover Kuujjuaq’s best-kept secrets.
-You’ll also have the chance to visit the local handicraft store, where you’ll find stone carvings, pualluk (Inuit mittens), kamik (Inuit boots), nasak (Inuit hat), and much more.
-You’ll head back south in the afternoon, your heart full of precious memories.
+After breakfast, a Nunavik Parks staff will pick you up to check you in at the airport.
+You’ll then be taken on a tour of the village, a trip north along the Koksoak River, or an expedition to discover Kuujjuaq’s best spots.
+You’ll also have the chance to visit the local craft shop, where you’ll find stone carvings, pualuk (Inuit mittens), kamik (Inuit boots), nasak (Inuit hat), and much more.
+You’ll then head back south in the afternoon, with a heart full of precious memories.

 Drones